matchbookmac/matchbookmac.github.io/_posts/2017-01-10-git-hub-pull-request-require-100-coverage.markdown

 fi
 ```

-I figured, it shouldn't be a far reach to do something similar for code coverage.
+I figured it shouldn't be a far reach to do something similar for code coverage.
 So, I did some digging in the
 `/coverage` directory of our project and saw: `.last_run.json`, and inside:

 ``` json